< Back to Blog

 Trips and Outdoor Adventure – Our Head of Outdoor Adventures will be on hand to show you all the sorts of things you can try, including Duke of Edinburgh.
 We are Bristol’s largest provider to girls and at Redmaids’ High you can do Bronze, Silver and Gold Awards.
 Alternatively, you might like to find out more about taking part in Bouldering or join our highly successful orienteering team.

-Learning Support – should you need additional help with your studies; you can meet with our SenCo Dharani Pillay to find out a little more about the range of support measures Redmaids’ HIgh can offer.
+Learning Support – should you need additional help with your studies; you can meet with our SenCo Dharani Pillay to find out a little more about the range of support measures Redmaids’ High can offer.

 Please click here to book your place at our Senior School Open Morning on Saturday 4 October.